• Home

 13) Get Lost Amongst Chaos in the Lucas de Galvez Market Merida

-Merida’s main market is a site not be seen.
+Merida’s main market is a site not to be seen.
 The Lucas de Galvez market is something that should be experienced!
-You can find everything from fresh vegetables, to homemade crafts, local clothing, and lots more in between.
+You can find everything from fresh vegetables to homemade crafts, local clothing, and lots more in between.
+A visit to the market is one of the best things to do in Merida to get a good feel for local life in the city.

 12) Attend One of Merida’s Annual Festivals